-The subject property is known as Church Street Apartments, and it is a quadplex located in a college town.
+The subject property in this valuation case is known as Church Street Apartments and it is a quadplex located in a medium-sized university town.
 It is located two blocks from the north edge of the campus and, due to its location, appeals mostly to students at the university.
 This university market is seasonal with peak demand in August through May and lower demand in the months of June and July.
-Longterm leases are not common in this market.
-Some rental property owners offer 10-month leases to correspond to the academic year and others require a full-year lease and may allow subleasing during June and July.
+Long-term leases are not common in this market.
+Some rental property owners offer 10-month leases to correspond to the academic year and others require a full-year lease and may allow sub-leasing during June and July.
 The 10-month leases place the summer rental risk on the property owner and the 12-month leases transfer the summer rental risk to the tenant.
 These factors are reflected in vacancy rates.

 Church Street Apartments is a four-unit apartment building with 3,400 square feet, including common areas, and it has two units with 2 bedrooms and 1 bathroom, and two units with 1 bedroom and 1 bathroom.
 The two-bedroom units have 850 square feet and will rent for \$1,750 in the upcoming year.
 The one-bedroom units have 750 square feet and will rent for \$1,300 in the upcoming year.
 The rent roll for last year and projections going forward can be found in the Table 1 (Appendix).
-The rate of increase in rent will remain stable during the 5-year holding period.
+The rate of increase in rent is expected to remain constant during the 5-year holding period.